JACoders/OpenJK/README.md

 ## Changes ##

 * The Jedi Academy singleplayer now searches for jagamex86.dll in the mod's folder, too, meaning SP Code mods are possible.

+## Known Bugs ##

+* There's some crash bug (probably the OpenGL extension string) that only happens when the binary is not called jamp.exe/jasp.exe - there's apparently a Jedi Academy specific workaround in the driver.
+So for now, don't rename the exe